Nadezhda von Meck: Relationship with Tchaikovsky

 They continued writing even as his marriage followed its brief though tortuous course.
 As their relationship developed, she subsequently provided him with an allowance of 6,000 rubles a year, large enough that he could leave his professorship at the Moscow Conservatory to focus on creative work full-time.
 This was a substantial income.
 A minor government official in those days had to support his family on 300–400 rubles a year.

 Tchaikovsky was grateful for von Meck's financial support.
 Nevertheless, it created some emotional discomfort and an underlying tension, but they both eventually handled this awkwardness with considerable delicacy.
-Still, Tchaikovsky could not help feeling vaguely uncomfortable about the favors with which Meck showered him.
+Still, Tchaikovsky could not help feeling vaguely uncomfortable about the favors with which von Meck showered him.
 He wrote to her frankly about this: "... in my relations with you there is the ticklish circumstance that every time we write to one another, money appears on the scene."